mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/lps2pbes.rst

 more complicated
 and may be harder to solve.
 Yet, these counter examples are very helpful in determining whether formulas do not hold.
 If formulas are valid, this flag can also be used to determine witnesses, i.e., evidence when formulas are valid.
-The tool :ref:`tool-pbes2bool` can generate counter examples without the use of this flag.
+The tool :ref:`tool-pbessolve` can generate counter examples without the use of this flag.
 These counter-examples are solely based on the provided PBES and they must be manually be related to the original transition system.